aspectran/aspectran.github.io/_pages/en/docs/mechanisms/packages/aspectran-web-activity.md

 -   `isAsync()` / `getAsyncContext()`: Methods to support Servlet 3.0's asynchronous processing (`AsyncContext`).
 If a translet is configured with `async="true"`, these methods are used to switch to asynchronous mode and manage the `AsyncContext`.

 **Interaction with Other Classes:**
--   `WebService`: Within its `service()` method, it creates a `WebActivity` for every valid request and calls `prepare()` and `perform()`.
+-   `WebService`: Within its `service()` method, it creates a `ServletWebActivity` for every valid request and calls `prepare()` and `perform()`.
--   `CoreActivity`: `WebActivity` inherits `CoreActivity` and uses its execution pipeline as is.
-The role of `WebActivity` is to 'connect' the input/output to the Servlet API so that this pipeline can run in a web environment.
+-   `CoreActivity`: `ServletWebActivity` inherits `CoreActivity` and uses its execution pipeline as is.
+The role of `ServletWebActivity` is to 'connect' the input/output to the Servlet API so that this pipeline can run in a web environment.
 -   Classes in `com.aspectran.web.adapter` package: `HttpServletRequestAdapter`, `HttpServletResponseAdapter`, etc., included in this package are directly created and used within the `adapt()` method.

 ## 3. Package Summary and Architectural Significance

-The `com.aspectran.web.activity` package and its core, the `WebActivity` class, are the **clearest examples of the Adapter Pattern** in Aspectran's architecture.
+The `com.aspectran.web.activity` package and its core, the `ServletWebActivity` class, are the **clearest examples of the Adapter Pattern** in Aspectran's architecture.

-The greatest architectural significance of this package is the **separation of core logic from specific environment technology**. `CoreActivity` only defines an abstract pipeline of 'how to process a request', while `WebActivity` handles the concrete role of 'how to fit the request and response from a servlet environment into that pipeline'.
+The greatest architectural significance of this package is the **separation of core logic from specific environment technology**. `CoreActivity` only defines an abstract pipeline of 'how to process a request', while `ServletWebActivity` handles the concrete role of 'how to fit the request and response from a servlet environment into that pipeline'.
 Thanks to this separation, Aspectran's core engine can remain stable and unaffected by changes or limitations of the Servlet API.

-Furthermore, other `Activity` implementations for different environments, such as `DaemonActivity` and `ShellActivity`, also inherit `CoreActivity` and implement their own adapters in the same way as `WebActivity`.
+Furthermore, other `Activity` implementations for different environments, such as `DaemonActivity` and `ShellActivity`, also inherit `CoreActivity` and implement their own adapters in the same way as `ServletWebActivity`.
 This is good evidence of how Aspectran supports various execution environments based on consistent and highly reusable design principles.